|

 small Mark's and Spencer store in the "Orchards" shopping centre.
 "Shopping

-Centre" is something of an exaggeration as there is little else there!
+Centre" is something of an exaggeration as there isn't much else there!
 Tesco

-have a small store in Haywards Heath near Boots the Chemist.
+have a small store in Haywards Heath round the corner from Boots the Chemist.
 With their limited

 range of goods there's not really enough for a weekly stock up, and they can't